 - Point out that cigarettes can affect personal appearance and hygiene by causing bad breath, smelly hair and clothes, and premature aging.

 - Explain that nicotine serves as a gateway drug to more dangerous substances due to the way it interacts with the brain to increase the risk for addiction.

 Helping Your Teen Overcome Drug and Alcohol Abuse

 If your child or teen has become addicted to drugs and alcohol, understand there are many treatment centers that offer specialized programs geared at youth.
 These programs teach children how to become more confident and knowledgeable about how to handle themselves in situations that could lead to drug and alcohol abuse, such as facing peer pressure at a party.
 Youth addiction treatment programs also allow teens to bond with peers who face similar struggles so they can make new sober friends and learn unique tricks for staying clean as they finish working their way through school and college.

 Drug and alcohol addiction can be safely and effectively treated using detoxification and therapy.
 Family therapy is available to help teens and their families build a healthier, more powerful family dynamic that may have suffered on behalf of addiction.

-Call our 24/7 confidential helpline at 800-483-2193 to find a drug detox center near you.
+Call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to find a drug detox center near you.
 Our experienced drug abuse counselors will discuss all your available treatment options, and help you find a treatment center ready to help you or your teen successfully overcome addiction.